Perspectives in Global Management

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-A welcome dinner and farewell event are included in the program fee.
+A welcome dinner and farewell event are included in the program fee, as well as two select group meals.
 Daily meals are not included in the cost of the program.
-The accommodation will have a fully equipped kitchen students may use to make meals.
+The accommodation has a fully-equipped kitchen students may use to make meals.
 There are grocery stores and cafes within walking distance to lodging.

 - Visits to key sites in Edinburgh